ANUcybernetics/panic/README.md

 ## TODO

-- clear the terminal input when a new prediction is triggered (works for terminal, but not in Networks.ShowLive 🤷)
 - flashing "Panic!" indicator (maybe a border this time?)
 - update all colours & look/feel from old app
 - separate model id binary and URL path in model_info (maybe make it an actual